Below is a list of Wheeling High School clubs and activities. Click the links to go directly to a particular section

 Director: Derek Ellertson

-Students involved in the Technical Theatre Program (also known as the Tech Crew) support all technical aspects of the school plays, musicals, and other productions that take place in Wheeling High School’s Robert E. Sang Theatre.
+Students involved in the Technical Theatre Program (also known as the Tech Crew) support all technical aspects of the school plays, musicals, dance concerts, and other productions that take place in Wheeling High School’s Robert E. Sang Theatre.
 Before each show, students on the Tech Crew build and paint the set, make or find props, set lights, and work on sound cues.
 During rehearsals and performances, the Tech Crew is responsible for all backstage activity such as scene changes, lighting, and sound.
 Tech Crew is a great activity to learn new things and meet new friends.
 Prior experience is not necessary.

 Variety Show is a student generated show in which students showcase their talents in various areas like singing, dancing, bands, stepping, comedy, and much more.
 The students who get involved come from many different backgrounds, many not having any previous involvement in any school show.
 We welcome all students regardless of experience.
 The Variety is an annual event that generates much excitement among the student body.
 Proceeds from the show go toward scholarships for seniors in the SHADES club.